OscarCreator/rsync.nvim/README.md

     fugitive_sync = false
     -- triggers `RsyncUp` when you save a file. sync_on_save = true
-    -- the path of your project configuration project_config_path = ".nvim/rsync.toml"
+    -- the path to the project configuration project_config_path = ".nvim/rsync.toml"
 }
 ```